yannbf/may-the-4th/README.md

 https://media.giphy.com/media/DDYYooPOfr5Cw/giphy.gif

 To be honest this experience gave me a few issues when in a PWA, as the splash is played every time the user updates the url and it gets a bit annoying.
-I had to make a few workarounds, and I recomment trying another approach.
+I had to make a few workarounds, so I recommend trying another approach.

 ## Custom icons